vaadin/web-components/packages/vaadin-charts/docs/0.1.0/v-chart.md

 *   treemap
 *   waterfall

-Current version only guarantees support for "pie" type related configuration, but most configuration will work with other chart types too.
+Current version only guarantees support for `pie` type related configuration, but most configuration will work with other chart types too.

 ## v-chart configuration